DorianJov/head-md-time-in-time-out/process/README.md

 When you receive a message, you may feel it's your duty to responds instantely.
 Therefor, it is kind of manipulating your actions and time.

 Application based on time optimisation.
 CFF can propose to use your currentLocation to travel.
-We don't have to, at least, know where we are and cheking the nearest bus stop
+We don't even have to know where we are anymore and cheking the nearest bus stop...

 ## Internet cartography